 - Secondly, you may visit another health professional to get a second opinion if you are not satisfied with the first.
 By law, you do not have a right to a second opinion but it is very unlikely that a medical professional will deny you the request.
 The medical professional who gave you the first diagnosis determines who you can meet for a second diagnosis.
 For example, you may meet another GP if the first opinion you received was from a GP.
 Alternatively, you may request for a psychiatric referral.

 - The next step you can take especially in cases of NHS misdiagnosis is to contact PALS.
 The Patient Advice and Liaison Service’s (PALS) is set up to help patients resolve issues concerning the quality of treatment they received.

 - Make a complaint; when you feel you did not receive the right diagnosis or the best form of care, you have the right to write a formal complaint to the NHS or private establishment detailing the reasons for your dissatisfaction.

 - Contact your medical negligence claims solicitor- this will be your last port of call and by this time, you should have gathered enough evidence to support your claims.

 Here at Medical Negligence Direct, we have medical negligence experts, experienced in medical misdiagnosis claims and NHS clinical negligence ready to assist you in your claims and support you to ensure that you get a deserved compensation once we have evaluated your claims and are sure that you have a valid claim.

-What Can I Claim For Mental Health Misdiagnosis Claims?
+What Can I Claim For While Making Mental Health Misdiagnosis Claims?

 When making your hospital negligence claims for mental health misdiagnosis, you may make compensation claims for the following;